mazureac/laravel-newsletter-getresponse/README.md

 # Manage GetResponse newsletters in Laravel 5

+### Note: work in progress!

 Fork of the awesome [![spatie/laravel-newsletter](https://github.com/spatie/laravel-newsletter)] "Beter goed gejat dan slecht verzonnen" :)

 This package provides an easy way to integrate GetResponse with Laravel 5.
-Behind the scenes [??v3] for the GetResponse API is used.
+Behind the scenes v3 for the GetResponse API is used.
 Here are some examples of what you can do with the package:

 ```php
 Newsletter::subscribe('rincewind@discworld.com');